Ruddle/TMA/README.md

 It is a convention.

-Promoting this data to metadata (XML B to XML A) does not actually bring any benefit once you accept that there is convention anyway.
+Promoting this data to metadata (XML B to XML A) does not actually bring any benefit once you accept that there is a convention anyway.

-An other way to say it is : You cannot replace convention by promoting data to metadata.
+An other way to say it: You cannot replace convention by promoting data to metadata.

 You might as well not have attributes(and metadata) in the first place, and focus on convention.
 This is where JSON shines.